 “I will be on the side of the people.
 I will take to the barricades and the trenches, screaming as one possessed.
 Staining my weapons with blood and be mad with rage.
 Cutting the throat of any vanquished foe I encounter.”The formerly Cuban Guerilla Leader Che Guevara.

-Question – Am I Hispanic or Latino?
+Am I Hispanic or Latino?

 Here’s what I found.
 If you have a Spanish language background, you can refer to yourself as Hispanic.
 Whereas if you hail from Latin America, then you can say you are Latino.

-Las Americas’s history is vast and full of events, and famous historical characters.
+The Spanish Colonization of Las Americas’s history is vast and full of events, and famous historical characters.
 You now have millions of pathways to choose & explore.

-Are you ready to book your place on the up and coming South America tour?
+Are you ready to book your place on the up-and-coming South America tour?